duosecurity/duo_confluence/README.md

         </init-param>
     </filter>

 Edit web.xml to add the filter mapping.
-The mapping must be after security filter and before any post-seraph filters.
+The mapping must be after the security filter and before any post-seraph filters.

     <filter-mapping>